mhmatthall/matttest4dte/README.md

     DTE_TEST_AWS_SECRET_ACCESS_KEY=<the AWS secret access key>
     DTE_TEST_SESSION_SECRET=<the session cookie encryption password>
     ```
 1. You should be ready to go.
-Try running `npm run dev` in the console to open the local dev server.
+Try running `npm run dev` in the vscode terminal to launch the local dev server.
+   - `Ctrl+'` opens the vscode terminal
+   - `Ctrl+C` will terminate the dev server when you're finished

 ### Development
 There are various commands that you'll need to work on the app, defined in the [package.json](./package.json) file.
 Here's what they do: